wallarm/product-documentation/docs/latest/glossary-en.md

 # Glossary

+The glossary covers the core Wallarm entities to provide you with a better understanding of the platform.

 ## Hit

 A hit is a serialized malicious request (original malicious request and metadata added by the filtering node).
 For example: